 For this day trip from Cusco you’ll need to go with a group tour as there isn’t any public transportation to this area.
 You can book in advance or upon arrival to Cusco.
 Be warned as some companies will take very large groups, so ask about group size before booking.

 Once the bus gets to the mountains you will need to do several hours of hiking to get to the lake as high altitude.
-Make sure you’ve spent a few days in Cusco before doing this trip to prevent altitude sickness.
+Make sure you’ve spent a few days in Cusco before going to Humantay Lake to prevent altitude sickness.